-Much has been written about the new capabilities that will be required for companies to thrive amidst the COVID-19 pandemic and in the next normal.
-These needs add to the already significant demands on organizations to upskill their employees in the face of digital transformation.
+Much has been written about the new capabilities required for companies to thrive in the future of work.
+These needs add to the already significant demands on organizations to upskill their employees in the face of ongoing technological shifts related to digital transformation.

-Learning & Development is at Its Tipping Point
+Learning and Development is at a Tipping Point

 Below we walk through each of these four steps, to help you on your way to enabling transformation in the “Mind” of your organization:

 Initially, what is being communicated is still just information, not knowledge; the key is making the information something that the recipients will want to convert to knowledge.
 First, define clear learning objectives to ensure the information presented is targeted and relevant.
 Then, consider varying how recipients will consume the information to sustain engagement and stimulate different mental muscles.
 How might you deliver information in a way that requires recipients to alternately read, see, listen to and feel this content?

 For example, Prophet worked with a large global appliance manufacturer, which needed to broadly upskill its marketing organization to enable digital transformation.
 We designed a full learning curriculum, in which one key module was focused on helping marketers truly understand and embrace their target consumer segments.
 The segmentation data was translated in a way that brought these consumers to life, versus treating them as data points on a page.